anuj-padhiyar/anuj-padhiyar/README.md

 🌱 I’m currently learning Magento Framework of PHP.
 <br>
-⚡ I'm Intrested in Work With Hardwares and Love To work wih Raspberry-pi and Arduino.
+⚡ I'm Intrested in Work With Hardwares and Like To work wih Raspberry-pi and Arduino.
 <br>
 📫 How to reach me: padhiyaranuj742000@gmail.com